How To Sedate a Cat For Grooming

 Behavior changes include irritability, playing less often, or hiding more.

 Impacted cats may show just 1-2 symptoms or more.
-And context is crucial.
+Context is crucial.
 For example, a cat’s pupils may also become larger during playtime, and that’s completely normal.

 Since some of the above signs can also indicate a severe medical condition, you must call your vet or schedule an appointment before thinking these signs are stress-related.